tetratelabs/istio-0to60/docs/traffic-shifting.md

 ## Route to customers, v2

-Being the cautious developers we are, our plan is to "check out v2" before customers do.
+We wish to proceed with caution.
+Before customers can see version 2, we want to make sure that the service functions properly.

-## Expose debug traffic to v2
+## Expose "debug" traffic to v2

 Review this proposed updated routing specification.